rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

  - Initialize the substitution dictionary to be empty.
  - Traverse and modify the AST as follows:
    - When encountering a substitutable node `N` there are two cases
-     1. If the substitution dictionary already contains an *equivalent* node, replace the current node `N` with a `<substitution>` that encodes the substitution index taken from the dictionary.
+     1. If the substitution dictionary already contains an *equivalent* node, replace the children of `N` with a `<substitution>` that encodes the substitution index taken from the dictionary.
-     2. Else, continue traversing through the child nodes of the current node.
-After the child nodes have been traversed, and if the dictionary does not yet contain an *equivalent* node, then allocate the next unused substitution index and add it to the substitution dictionary with `N` as its key.
+     2. Else, continue traversing through the child nodes of `N`.
+After the child nodes have been traversed and if the dictionary does not yet contain an *equivalent* node, then allocate the next unused substitution index and add it to the substitution dictionary with `N` as its key.

 The following gives an example of substitution index assignment and node replacements for `foo::Bar::quux<foo::Bar>` (with `quux` being an inherent method of `foo::Bar`). `#n` designates that the substitution index `n` was assigned to the given node and `:= #n` designates that it is replaced with a `<substitution>`: